 Mr. Biocca was a chemist with many years experience in soldering technologies.
 He presented around the world in matters relating to process optimization and assembly.
 He was the author of many technical papers delivered globally.
 Mr. Biocca was a respected mentor in the electronics industry.
 He passed away in November, 2014.

 It's almost always harder to fill open holes than holes with leads in them.
 The presence of a lead in a hole helps with heat transfer, and creates larger capillary force (the force that helps solder wick up the barrel).

-Any additional soldering time or touch-up steps beyond what's required to meet the standards will increase the heating experienced by the through-hole and may actually be detrimental to the ultimate reliability of the
+Any additional soldering time or touch-up steps beyond what's required to meet the standards will increase the heating experienced by the through-hole and may actually be detrimental to the ultimate reliability of the assembly.

 Fritz's career in electronics manufacturing has included diverse engineering roles including PWB fabrication, thick film print & fire, SMT and wave/selective solder process engineering, and electronics materials development and marketing.
 Fritz's educational background is in mechanical engineering with an emphasis on materials science.
 Design of Experiments (DoE) techniques have been an area of independent study.
 Fritz has published over a dozen papers at various industry conferences.

 It's not uncommon for this effect, and probably more common on all solder joints... but due to dissimilar colors, you notice it more on the Au plated annular ring.

 Capital Equipment Operations Manager